- Course Number:

 - Course Title:

-- Large Animal Diseases & Proc
+- Large Animal Diseases and Procedures

 - Credit Hours:

-- Lecture hours:
+- Lecture Hours:

-- Lecture/Lab hours:
+- Lecture/Lab Hours:

-- Lab hours:
+- Lab Hours:

 - Special Fee:

-Covers the important disease and disease processes, and obstetrics as they occur in large animals.
+Course DescriptionCovers the clinically important large animal diseases, disease processes, and obstetric procedures.
 Includes the causes, pathogenesis, clinical signs, treatment and prevention of each disease.
-Lab includes large animal treatment procedures.
-Prerequisites: VT 105, 106, 111, 205, 112, 113.
+Focuses on large animal diagnostic and treatment procedures in the laboratory section.
+Prerequisites: Admission to Veterinary Technology program.

 Addendum to Course Description